mikaelmello/inquire/README.md

 This prompt still allows the caller to customize standard properties: validators, input formatter, error and help messages.

+Finally, you can allow the user to toggle between displaying or not the current password input when pressing Ctrl+R. To enable it, set the `enable_display_toggle` variable to true or call `with_display_toggle_enabled()`.

 ## CustomType

 ![Animated GIF making a demonstration of a simple CustomType prompt created with this library.
 You can replay this recording in your terminal with asciinema play command using the file ./assets/custom_type.cast](./assets/custom_type.gif)